cppshizoidS/Python/README.md

 Tkinter is the folder contain the GUI, Simple Calculator with GUI and Simple Game using Tkinter, Supper game

-PyGame is the folder with simple animation of flame using PyGame
+PyGame is the folder with simple animation of flame using PyGame, contain Games 2048 and Snake

 Qt is the folder with Qt Simple window and Calculator(Using Qt5)